lopes/logbook/content/2021-password-management.md

 - receiving a phone call with the [OTP](https://en.wikipedia.org/wiki/One-time_password)
 - sending email to a pre-defined address

+{% admonition(type="note", title="Note") %}
-> Enabling more than one alternative of OTP is good practice here, so the risk of losing an account is reduced, but users must remember that this also elevates the criticality of a given service.
+Enabling more than one alternative of OTP is good practice here, so the risk of losing an account is reduced, but users must remember that this also elevates the criticality of a given service.
 For instance, if an email address is set to receive OTPs, the access to this email should be hardened, although using MFA here could be disastrous.
+{% end %}

 A good application to manage TOTPs for MFA is [Google Authenticator (GAuth)](https://en.wikipedia.org/wiki/Google_Authenticator), but in its current version it works "ad-hoc".
 In other words, it does not sync data or keep backups of any of the MFA codes in there.
 The only option GAuth gives to the users is to export data to another device, but if the user gets his cellphone lost or stolen, he will not able to do that.
 Fallback solutions must be in place to restore access to the service and they could include: